It's El Rushbo and the one and only Excellence in Broadcasting Network, by far and away the most listened-to radio talk show in America.

 They've got an agenda.

-Are you listening to the program?
+Sylvia, are you listening to the program?

 Well, I just got in the car.

-What website did you visit that gave out the phone number and the marching orders to call here and say the tenant book proves that intelligence I listen to I listen to you every day.
+What website did you visit that gave out the phone number and the marching orders to call here and say the tenet book proves that intelligence was?

 I mean, I listen to conservative talk radio more than anything that I ever hear.

-Once in a while I hear hardball while I'm cooking dinner.
+Once in a while, I hear hardball while I'm cooking dinner.

-But you can't you haven't read the book.
+But you haven't read the book.

-Well, God you always say that the Democrats have been wrong about everything.
+You always say that the Democrats have been wrong about everything.

-And I turn it to you and I say, My God, this administration, I'm willing to give him a pass on weapons of mass destruction.
+And I turn it to you and I say, my God, this administration, I'm willing to give him a pass on weapons of mass destruction.

-But they knew darn well that he had nothing that Saddam, who hated fundamentalist extremists, he was just a secular dictatorship, had no patience for Al Qaeda.
+But they knew darn well that he had nothing, that Saddam, who hated fundamentalist extremists, he was just a secular dictatorship, had no patience for al-Qaeda.

 You have to be listening to the program to call.